Kentucky Derby 2019: Start time, how to stream, odds and more

 Last year, Justify won the Kentucky Derby and went on to become only the 13th horse to win the Triple Crown after also claiming victories at the Preakness and Belmont Stakes.
 For this year's Derby, Omaha Beach, Game Winner, Improbable, Maximum Security and Roadster are the favorites.
 Here's what you need to know to watch the Run for the Roses.

-Looking for odds and live coverage?
+Looking for odds and live blog coverage?
 Check with our colleagues at CBS Sports.

 How to watch the Kentucky Derby